-French 2 Grades 9-12
+French 2 Grades 10-12 2 semesters Prerequisite: French I or Placement Test

-2 semestersPrerequisite: French I or Placement Test Emphasis is placed on strengthening the four basic language skills of listening, speaking, reading, and writing.
+Emphasis is placed on strengthening the four basic language skills of listening, speaking, reading, and writing.
 Students will work to attain an acceptable degree of proficiency in the four skill areas.
 The language will be presented within the context of the contemporary French speaking world.
-Emphasis is
+Emphasis is placed on the past tense.

-French 3-Honors Grades 9-12 2 semesters Prerequisite: French II or Placement Test
+French 3-Honors Grades 11-12 2 semesters Prerequisite: French II or Placement Test